Dugy/bomba/README.md

 JSON-RPC handles all `std::exception` instances, converting them to JSON-RPC errors.
 The exact error code shown might not be completely accurate because the specification is not very clear about it and I chose to interpret it in a way that's the most convenient the implement.

 The networking client throws an exception if the call fails so that an incorrect response is not returned.
-Thus, an exception in the server is propagated to the client (the exact type of exception will not be retained, obviously)
+Thus, an exception in the server is propagated to the client (the exact type of exception will not be retained, obviously).

 It was experimentally determined that an exception adds 5 - 10 microseconds the processing of a request, which does not lead to a drastic slowdown.
-This choice is based on optimisation for successful calls and the atrocious verbosity of checking error codes after every function call.
+I chose this option to optimise for successful calls and because of the atrocious verbosity of checking error codes after every function call.

 If there is a very strong reason not to use exceptions, it's intended to be avoidable.
 Exceptions are always called by functions that throw them and these functions can be replaced if some macros are set.
 This will not cause stack unwinding and is not debugged or tested yet.